grafana/agent/docs/sources/flow/setup/start-agent.md

 You can set up and manage the standalone binary for Grafana Agent as a Linux systemd service.

-1. Create a new user called `grafana-agent`.
+1. To create a new user called `grafana-agent` run the following command in a terminal window:

    ```shell
    sudo useradd --no-create-home --shell /bin/false grafana-agent
    ```

-1. Create a file in `/etc/systemd/system` called `grafana-agent.service` with the following contents.
+1. Create a file in `/etc/systemd/system` called `grafana-agent.service` with the following contents:

    ```shell
    [Unit]